 Utilize an entryway or hallway to create a mudroom concept.
 That’s what we did in Northeast Portland!
 The home features a detached garage in the alleyway out back, so the backdoor functions as the family’s primary door to the home.
 Now, backpacks, coats and shoes are easily accessible as this busy family heads out for the day.
 This area also functions as the family’s command center for iPad charging and a drop for mail and keys.

 Mud Room Advice:

 - Make the most of the space by creating vertical storage.
-Mudrooms are not typically large rooms, and you don’t need a lot of real estate to create a big impact.
+Mudrooms are not typically large rooms, and you don’t need a lot of space to create a significant impact.